Da-MaRo/ds-eda-project-DaMaRo/README.md

 ## Conclusion

 By following the outlined strategies, Bonnie Williams can maximize her investment returns.
-The recommendations are based on thorough data analysis and are aimed at identifying lucrative opportunities in the real estate market.
+The recommendations are based on thorough data analysis and are aimed at identifying lucrative opportunities in the real estate market and were showcased in a 10 minute presentation .